FelixErnst/Structstrings/README.md

-`Structstrings` uses the infrastructure provided by the [Biostrings](#Literature) package and derives the class `DotBracketString` and such from the equivalent `BString` class.
+`Structstrings` uses the infrastructure provided by the [Biostrings](#Literature) package and derives the class `DotBracketString` and related class from the `BString` class.
 From these base pair table can be produced for in depth analysis.
-For this purpose the `DotBracketDataFrame` class is derived from the `DataFrame` class.
-In addition the loop indices of the base pairs can be retrieved as a `LoopIndexList`, a derivate if the `IntegerList`.
+For this the `DotBracketDataFrame` class is derived from the `DataFrame` class.
+In addition, the loop indices of the base pairs can be retrieved as a `LoopIndexList`, a derivate if the `IntegerList`.
-Generally, it checks automatically for the validity of the dot bracket annotation.
+Generally, all classes check automatically for the validity of the base pairing information.

 The conversion of the `DotBracketString` to the base pair table and the loop indices is implemented in C for efficiency.
 The C implementation is to a large